coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 expression is not well-formed and that parentheses are mandatory (this is a “no associativity”) [#no_associativity]_.
-We do not know of a special convention for the associativity of disjunction and conjunction, so let us apply right associativity (which is the choice of Coq).
+We do not know of a special convention for the associativity of disjunction and conjunction, so let us apply right associativity (which is the choice of Rocq).

 Precedence levels and associativity rules of notations are specified with a list of parenthesized :n:`@syntax_modifier`\s.
 Here is how the previous examples refine: